darkobozidar/asset-measurements/README.md

 ## Setup
 * Copy the ".env.example" to ".env" (run `cp .env.example .env`)
 * Run `docker compose up --build`
+    * Simulation starts automatically on `simulator` service start.
-* Postgres and MongoDB should be created automatically, data is filled with fixtures.
+    * Postgres and MongoDB databases are created automatically, Postgres data is filled with fixtures.

 ## Assignment

-* Parts of the assignment that weren't done: only "Optional Requirements".
+* Parts of the assignment that weren't done: "Optional Requirements".
 * Some minor TODOs left in the code.

 ## Endpoints

-TODO add POST / PUT body

 Asset CRUD:
 * Get Asset by ID